top of page

 New ARR / Total S&M

-For businesses with a traditional sales-driven GTM strategy 0.7+ is considered healthy while 1.0+ is considered strong.
-Magic number calculations for PLG businesses are often extremely high, as new acquisition isn’t driven exclusively by S&M, so the denominator doesn’t represent the ‘true’ cost driving the revenue.
-Consequently this benchmark isn’t widely used for PLG driven businesses.
+For businesses with a sales-driven GTM strategy, magic number of above 0.7 is considered healthy and over 1.0 is considered a strong signal to invest in growth.
+Magic number calculations for PLG businesses are often extremely high, as new ARR growth isn’t driven exclusively by S&M spending, so the denominator doesn’t represent the ‘true’ cost of growth.
+As a result, this benchmark isn’t widely used for PLG driven businesses.

 CAC PAYBACK